insaneinthemembrane/fetish/README.md

 Then, hopefully to breath life into fetish:

->- 12,000 remaining hybrid blocks @ 35 coins per block, which realistically, with both POW and POS mining blocks during the hybrid period, would add at most 200,000 if it is mined.
-NB: I have test mined some, and test staked, so have added the figure onto the 400,000 FETSH.
+>- 12,500 remaining hybrid blocks @ 35 coins per block, which realistically, with both POW and POS mining blocks during the hybrid period, would add at most 150,000 if it is mined.

+>- NB: As noted above, I have test mined some, and test staked, so have added those coins onto the 400,000 FETSH for swap.
 >

 Coins

->- Total coin count after the hybrid period is finished will be anything from 400,000 to 600,000, ensuring fetish is rare.
-As a mean average, I predict about 500,000.
+>- Total coin count after the hybrid period is finished will be in the probably be in the region of 500,000.
+That is, 400,000 from the premine/swap, and 100,000 POW and POS mined blocks.

 ----